MicrosoftLearning/mslearn-openai/Instructions/Exercises/02-natural-language-azure-openai.md

    {
         Messages =
         {
-            new ChatMessage(ChatRole.System, "You are a helpful assistant."), new ChatMessage(ChatRole.User, "Summarize the following text in 20 words or less:\n" + text), },
+            new ChatRequestSystemMessage("You are a helpful assistant."),
+            new ChatRequestUserMessage("Summarize the following text in 20 words or less:\n" + text),
+        },
         MaxTokens = 120,
         Temperature = 0.7f,